tinelix/emojicon/README.md

 ## Acknowledgements

-Emojicon is using emojis graphics from [Twemoji](https://github.com/arvida/emoji-cheat-sheet.com/tree/master/public/graphics/emojis), licensed by [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Emojicon is using emojis graphics from [Twemoji](https://github.com/twitter/twemoji).

 ## Contributing